-From a simple web posting, to customized research, to in-person meetings, the U.S. Commercial Service can help you find partners for doing business in Japan.
-Take advantage of the name recognition of the U.S. Embassy to open doors and take your first steps toward success in the world's second largest economy.
+From customized research, to in-person meetings, to market entrance guidance, the the U.S. Commercial Service can help you find partners for doing business in Japan.
+Take advantage of the name recognition of the U.S. Embassy to open doors and take your first steps toward success in the world’s third largest economy.

 Initial Market Check (IMC)